ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 In the field of bioinformatics, we have to frequently extract specific columns from a file that has a delimitor to separate the columns.
 We can easily achieve the goal by using the command ***cut***.

-    cut -f2,4:10 all_counts.txt
+    cut -f2,4-10 all_counts.txt

 The command above extracts the column 2,4 to 10 from the file "all_counts.txt".
 By default, the command ***cut*** uses tab as the delimitor.
 If the file is formated using a different delimitor, we can add the option of **-d** to specify the specific delimitor of the file.
-For example, for a file that uses comma as the delimitor, one would add the option of ***-d','***.
+For example, for a file that uses comma as the delimitor, one would add the option of **-d','**.

-   cut -d',' -f2,4:10 all_counts.csv
+   cut -d',' -f2,4-10 all_counts.csv